Juncus effusus

-Juncus effusus, with the common names common rush or soft rush, is a perennial herbaceous flowering plant species in the rush family Juncaceae.
+Juncus effusus is a perennial herbaceous flowering plant species in the rush family Juncaceae, with the common names common rush or soft rush.
 In North America, the common name soft rush also refers to Juncus interior.

-Distribution
+Distribution and habitat

-Juncus effusus is nearly cosmopolitan, considered native in Europe, Asia, Africa, North America, and South America.
-It has naturalized in Australia, Madagascar, and various oceanic islands.
+Juncus effusus has a wide distribution, considered native in Europe, Asia, Africa, Madagascar, North America, and South America.
+It has naturalized in Australia, New Zealand, South Africa and various oceanic islands.